labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 The **selection zone** is there to allow you to see all the selected organisms for the analysis.
 You can remove some of them by moving the mouse with the button down and pressing the red button to remove them from the **selection zone**.
 If the active filter allow them, they will appear in the **pre-selection zone**.

-When you are satisfied with your selection, press the save button to continu the analysis.
+When you are satisfied with your selection, press the save button to continue the analysis.

 What is "Advance filter" ?
 ------------------------------------